lmagyar/homeassistant-addon-tailscale-beta/README.md

 ## Installation

-1. Navigate in your Home Assistant frontend to **Settings** -> **Add-ons** -> **Add-on Store**.
+1. Navigate in your Home Assistant frontend to **Settings** -> **Apps** -> **App Store**.
 1. In the **...** menu at the top right corner click **Repositories**, add `https://github.com/lmagyar/homeassistant-addon-tailscale` as repository.
-1. Find the "Tailscale with features" add-on and click it.
-If it doesn't show up, wait until HA refreshes the information about the add-on, or click **Check for updates** in the **...** menu at the top right corner.
+1. Find the "Tailscale with features" app and click it.
+If it doesn't show up, wait until HA refreshes the information about the app, or click **Check for updates** in the **...** menu at the top right corner.
 1. Click the "INSTALL" button.

 ## Documentation

-For more details, please see the add-on's [Documentation][Documentation] pages.
+For more details, please see the app's [Documentation][Documentation] pages.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg